stnolting/fpga_puf/README.md

 into this uncertainty band are masked to be always zero.

 My post-processing concept can be found in [`sw/main.c`](https://github.com/stnolting/fpga_puf/blob/main/sw/main.c).
-The source file provids more-detailed comments.
+The source file provides more-detailed comments.

 ## Top Entity